espocrm/documentation/docs/administration/sms-sending.md

 Create a Workflow rule for the same *Target Entity*, with the *Trigger Type* *[Scheduled](https://docs.espocrm.com/administration/workflows/#scheduled)*.
 Set needed scheduling.

-After that, for your Workflow rule, select **Execute Formula Script** *Action* and paste the following formula-script:
+After that, for your Workflow rule, select the *Execute Formula Script* action and paste the following formula-script:

 ```
 $body = string\concatenate('Hi, ', name, 'This is an SMS notification from EspoCRM.');